-Many borrowers that have stopped making their mortgage payments are unsure as to whether or not they should continue making payments to their homeowner’s association, commonly referred to as their HOA.
-My clients that are facing foreclosure often ask what the consequences are for not paying the HOA and are often surprised with my answer.
+Many borrowers that have stopped making their mortgage payments are unsure as to whether or not they should continue making payments to their homeowner’s association; commonly referred to as their HOA.
+My clients that are facing foreclosure often ask what the consequences are for not paying the HOA.
+And, they are often surprised with my answer.
 With very few exceptions, I recommend paying your association in full and on time.

 The HOA can foreclose on your property in much the same way as the bank.
-The HOA, like the bank, can also obtain a judgment against you for the unpaid assessments, fines, interest, and legal fees.
-The interest rate is set by the HOA bylaws.
+Then, the HOA, like the bank, can also obtain a judgment against you for the unpaid assessments, fines, interest, and legal fees.
+The HOA bylaws set the interest rate.
 If the bylaws do not provide an interest rate, the statutory default rate is 18%.

-Before the HOA can file a lien on your property they must make a formal demand for payment.
+Before the homeowner’s association can file a lien on your property they must make a formal demand for payment.
 This demand must meet the following criteria… First, they must provide you with 45 days to pay up on all amounts due (including attorney fees and costs).
-Second, the notice must be sent by certified mail and by first class U.S. mail.
+Second, certified mail and first-class U.S. mail must send the notice.

-If a tenant is renting the property while the foreclosure case is pending in court, the HOA is entitled to appoint a receiver to collect the rent and apply it to the delinquent assessments.
-Furthermore, the expense of hiring the receiver will be added to the final judgment amount if the HOA eventually prevails in the foreclosure.
+If a tenant is renting the property while the foreclosure case is pending in court, the HOA has an entitlement to appoint a receiver to collect the rent.
+And, apply it to the delinquent assessments.
+Furthermore, the expense of hiring the receiver will be added to the final judgment amount.
+This is if the HOA eventually prevails in the foreclosure.

-If you have questions about HOAs, foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to email@example.com, or complete the contact form below.
+If you have questions about HOAs, foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 888-886-0020.
+Or, send an e-mail to email@example.com, or complete the contact form below.